lucdion/homeAssistantEcobeeBridge/README.md

 # homeAssistantEcobeeBridge

+### NOTES:
-### NOTE: This project is still in development, its a good proof of concept that can be used.
+* This project is still in development, its a good proof of concept that can be used.
 This project is open source, you can improve it by creating Pull Request.
+* The base of the project is from `https://github.com/OutsourcedGuru/ecobee-app`

 ## Description